kumahq/kuma-website/docs/docs/1.4.0/policies/traffic-metrics.md

 ## Grafana Dashboards

-Kuma ships with six default dashboards that are available to import from [the Grafana Labs repository](https://grafana.com/orgs/konghq).
+Kuma ships with default dashboards that are available to import from [the Grafana Labs repository](https://grafana.com/orgs/konghq).

 ### Kuma Dataplane

-This dashboards lets you investigate the status of a single dataplane in the mesh.
+This dashboard lets you investigate the status of a single dataplane in the mesh.

 <center>
 <img src="/images/docs/0.4.0/kuma_dp1.jpeg" alt="Kuma Dataplane dashboard" style="width: 600px; padding-top: 20px; padding-bottom: 10px;"/>